-7.5.1 The accounting officer may in terms of section 79 or 106 of the MFMA sub-delegate any supply chain management powers and duties, including those delegated to the accounting officer in terms of this policy, but any such sub-delegation must be consistent with subparagraph (7.5.2) and paragraph 7.5.4 of this policy.

-- 7.5.2 The power to make a final award - (a) above R10 million (VAT included) may not be sub-delegated by the accounting officer; - (b) above R2 million (VAT included), but not exceeding R10 million(VAT included), may be sub-delegated but only to - (i) the chief financial officer; - (ii) a Head of Department; or - (iii) a bid adjudication committee of which the chief financial officer or a head of department is a member; or - (c) not exceeding R2 million (VAT included) may be sub-delegated but only to- - (i) the chief financial officer; - (ii) a Head of Department; - (iii) a manager directly accountable to the chief financial officer or a head of department as indicated in the Council system of delegations; or - (iv) a bid adjudication committee. - 7.5.3 An official or bid adjudication committee to which the power to make final awards has been sub-delegated in accordance with subparagraph 7.5.2 of this policy must within five days of the end of each month submit to the official referred to in subparagraph (7.5.4) of this policy a written report containing particulars of each final award made by such official or committee during that month, including- - (a) the amount of the award; - (b) the name of the person to whom the award was made; and - (c) the reason why the award was made to that person.
+- The accounting officer may in terms of section 79 or 106 of the MFMA sub-delegate any supply chain management powers and duties, including those delegated to the accounting officer in terms of regulation 4(1), but any such sub-delegation must be consistent with subparagraph (2) and regulation 4. - 2 The power to make a final award - (a) above R10 million (VAT included) may not be sub-delegated by the accounting officer; - (b) above R2 million (VAT included), but not exceeding R10 million (VAT included), may be sub-delegated but only to - (i) the chief financial officer; - (ii) a Head of Department; or - (iii) a bid adjudication committee of which the chief financial officer or a head of department is a member; or - (c) not exceeding R2 million (VAT included) may be sub-delegated but only to- - (i) the chief financial officer; - (ii) a Head of Department; - (iii) a manager directly accountable to the chief financial officer or a head of department as indicated in the Council system of delegations; or - (iv) a bid adjudication committee. - An official or bid adjudication committee to which the power to make final awards has been subdelegated in accordance with subparagraph 2 of this policy must within five days of the end of each month submit to the official referred to in subparagraph (4) of this policy a written report containing particulars of each final award made by such official or committee during that month, including- - (a) the amount of the award; - (b) the name of the person to whom the award was made; and - (c) the reason why the award was made to that person. - 4 A written report referred to in subparagraph (3) of this policy must be submitted - (a) to the accounting officer, in the case of an award by -

-- 7.5.4 A written report referred to in subparagraph (7.5.3) of this policy must be submitted - (a) to the accounting officer, in the case of an award by - - (i) the chief financial officer; - (ii) a Head of Department; or - (iii) a bid adjudication committee of which the chief financial officer or a head of department is a member; or - (b) to the chief financial officer or the senior manager responsible for the relevant bid, in the case of an award by - - (i) a manager referred to in subparagraph (7.5.2)(c)(iii) of this policy; or - (ii) a bid adjudication committee of which the chief financial officer or a head of department is not a member. - 7.5.5 Subparagraphs (7.5.3) and (7.5.4) of this policy do not apply to procurements out of petty cash. - 7.5.6 This paragraph may not be interpreted as permitting an official to whom the power to make final awards has been sub-delegated, to make a final award in a competitive bidding process providing for in paragraph 9.10 otherwise than through the committee system provided for in paragraph 9.19 of this policy. - 7.5.7 No supply chain management decision-making powers may be delegated to an advisor or consultant. - 7.6 Oversight role of council - 7.6.1 The council must maintain oversight over the implementation of this supply chain management policy. - 7.6.2 For the purposes of such oversight the accounting officer must -
+- (i) the chief financial officer; - (ii) a Head of Department; or - (iii) a bid adjudication committee of which the chief financial officer or a head of department is a member; or - (b) to the chief financial officer or the senior manager responsible for the relevant bid, in the case of an award by - (i) a manager referred to in subparagraph (2)(c)(iii) of this policy; or - (ii) a bid adjudication committee of which the chief financial officer or a head of department is not a member. - 5 Subparagraphs (3) and (4) of this policy do not apply to procurements out of petty cash. - This paragraph may not be interpreted as permitting an official to whom the power to make final awards has been sub-delegated, to make a final award in a competitive bidding process providing for in paragraph 19 otherwise than through the committee system provided for in paragraph 26 of this policy. - 7 No supply chain management decision-making powers may be delegated to an advisor or consultant.